The project created in this guide can be found in this GitHub repo.

 Click ‘Create webhook’.

-Your database webhook is now ready to use.
+Your Database Webhook is now ready to use.

 To do this, go back to your Supabase project dashboard, click on ‘Table Editor’